Filarius/video2video/README.md

-# video2video
-Automatic1111 Stable Diffusion WebUI Video Extension
+# Automatic1111 Stable Diffusion WebUI Video2Video Extension

-Simple plugin to make img2img processing on video files directly.
-Saving in H264 codec in "img2img-video" folder.
+## Pluging for img2img video processing
+- No more image files on hard disk.
+- Video fps (must be) set manualy (for now).
+- Now with latent space temporal blending.

+Result saved to **output** folder **img2img-video** as MP4 file in H264 encoding (no audio).

+Added optional temporal blending for latent space.
+Applied per each step between previous and current frame.

+Need a FFmpeg.
+For OS Windows implemented automatic installation of FFmpeg.

-Under development, not that perfect as I wish
+Under development, bugs applied.

-Right now need to start from "Inpaint upload" tab in img2img, or add any dummy image to img2img tab input